Greece Moments Greece Moments

 AstyBus at the windmills

-The classic bus is flexible and sometimes waits, while AstyBus has to be booked in advance.
+The classic bus is flexible and sometimes waits for passengers, while the AstyBus has to be booked in advance.
 With the exception of police, taxis, garbage collectors and a few e-scooters and e-rental cars, almost all private vehicles on Astypalea run on gasoline.
-The acquisition costs for e-cars are too high for the islanders and the two months of the tourist season bring too little income.
+The purchase costs for e-cars are too high for islanders, and the two months of tourist season bring in too little income.

-The electricity for the e-cars on Astypalea still does not come smart at all from the combined heat and power plant.
-Day after day, the diesel generator runs near Camping Astypalaia.
-Originally, a solar power plant was supposed to be built on Astypalea in 2023, but construction was postponed to 2024 and was still not completed in 2025.
+The electricity powering the e-cars on Astypalea still doesn’t come from the combined heat and power plant as originally planned.
+Day after day, a diesel generator runs near Camping Astypalaia.
+A solar power plant was originally supposed to be built on Astypalea in 2023, but construction was pushed back to 2024 and still hadn’t been completed by 2025.

 Astypalea Elektroautos Ladestation